Advisory firm Glass Lewis backs two dissident nominees in Exxon battle

 "Electing even a portion of Engine 1's slate would send a clear message of shareholder dissatisfaction with Exxon's recent direction and strategy," Glass Lewis said in its report.
 It also said Exxon had underperformed peers and its energy transition plan was "generally insufficient and lacking in key areas."

-Exxon and Engine No. 1 could not be immediately reached for comment on Monday.
+Exxon and Engine No. 1 could not be immediately reached for comment.

+Exxon had a historic loss in 2020 but shares are up more than 40% this year.

+In addition to backing Goff and Karsner from the activist slate, Glass Lewis recommends votes in favor of eight current Exxon directors including CEO Darren Woods.

 Proxy advisor Institutional Shareholder Services backed three of the four dissident directors while Pensions & Investment Research Consultants (PIRC) has backed all four Engine No. 1 candidates.

-The recommendations are influential for institutional investors and often guide how they vote at corporate meetings.
-Exxon's shareholders will vote on May 26.
+The recommendations are influential for institutional investors.
+Exxon's shareholders meet on May 26.

 (Reporting by Jennifer Hiller; Editing by Jacqueline Wong and Christian Schmollinger)